CathalSweeney6/battleshipgame/README.md

 ## Credits

-The coding for this website was inspired by the follwing [YouTube Tutorial](https://www.youtube.com/watch?v=alJH_c9t4zw).
+The coding for this website was inspired by the following [YouTube Tutorial](https://www.youtube.com/watch?v=alJH_c9t4zw).

 The 'Text-Art' for the game's logo, was inspired from an example, from [ASCII Art](https://ascii.co.uk/art/battleship).